umangptl/PriceVision/README.md

 ### PriceVision is a web application designed to provide stock price predictions and help you gett all the news for buying and selling stock.

+#### It's important to note that stock price prediction can be a challenging task depending on different economic factors which aren't used in this prediction program and it is not not responsible for any investment losses.

 ## Features:
 - The price prediction model uses a Long Short-Term Memory (LSTM) Recurrent Neural Network algorithm.
 - News related to a particular stock.